aut0nate/Git-Commands/Readme.md

 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)

-This repository contains a comprehensive list of Git commands that I have learned along the way.
-I have organised this into categories for ease of reference.
+This repository contains a collection of Git commands that I’ve found particularly useful as part of my learning process.
+I have grouped this into categories for easy reference.

 ---